-For this reason some people try to balance up the poor diet they feed their dog, with healthy dog treats that I sell at markets.
+For this reason, some people try to balance up the poor diet they feed their dog, with healthy dog treats that I sell at markets.
 The shame is that my healthy dog treats are actually infinitely better than the majority of ‘dog foods’ that owners are convinced they should feed their dogs.
-There is nothing more natural (or safe) than smoked bones (safer because they don’t wear your dogs teeth out) or meat dog treats.
+There are nothing more natural (or safe) than smoked bones (safer because they don’t wear your dogs teeth out) or meat dog treats.
 Healthy meat dog treats are essentially just dried meat, or recomposed meat (including various proportions of offal).
 In this way you know exactly what your dog is eating, and that it is in the right nutritional balance, as created by nature.
 You don’t have to read a label for the various secret herbs and spices that dog food manufacturers inject into the food to make it more palatable to your dog.
 A natural raw meat dog diet and healthy meat dog treats are a fundamental part of the process of keeping your dog healthy.

 Did you know that many large dogs with barrel chests are known to suffer from ‘bloat’, which fouls their digestive systems and can lead to death.
 They often get this from either eating small pellets or sloppy dog food can contents too quickly which then congeals in their stomach, blocking digestive processes.
-Alternatively large chunks of meat and bones usually makes it physically impractical for most dogs to inhale dog food fast enough to cause these dangerous conditions.
+Alternatively large chunks of meat and bones usually make it physically impractical for most dogs to inhale dog food fast enough to cause these dangerous conditions.